“Bond. James Bond.”

 And I can’t say enough about Sean Connery.
 He played a character who was ruthless enough to kill in cold blood and then make a joke about it, providing just the right blend of physicality and wit.
 And that Connery escaped in the years following from being typecast as Bond is a credit to his versatility as an actor.

-The film’s key debit is that it’s probably the most sexist of all the movies (and that’s saying something) due to some choice dialogue about the position of men in Japanese society.
-Yeah, probably both culturally insensitive and sexist, come to think of it.
+The film’s key debit is that it’s probably the most sexist and culturally insensitive of all the movies (and that’s saying something).

 This is likely the Bond that, if asked, most people will say is the best.
 How come it shows up after two others in my list from the Connery era?
 I like to be different.